TiciaD/TicTacToe/pseudocode.md

 - Square
     - onPress() ---> function that adds `player.symbol` to value of square
     - `square.value` ---> value stored in square, starts as empty string
+    - updateView() ---> function to DISPLAY 'X', 'O' or blank based on state

 - Board
+    - createBoard() ---> function to generate HTML for creating board
+    - `board.array` ---> array with data from tiles clicked contained in it
+    - `board.tilesClicked` ---> stores count of tiles that have been clicked

+- Game
+    - init() ---> function to set onload state, where it starts a new Game and DISPLAY empty board and rest of HTML
+    - restart() ---> function to reset board back to an empty array and blank board DISPLAY and start new Game
+    - `game.score` ---> increment each time checkWin(true)
+    - checkWin() ---> check win conditions and compare them to the current state, IF true also include *who* won
+    - checkTie() ---> check tie condition, board.tilesClicked = 9 and checkWin(false), IF true run showTie()
+    - showTie() ---> DISPLAY HTML for tie declaration
+    - showWin() ---> DISPLAY HTML for win declaration along with the players name who won
+    - updateWin() ---> add to score of player IF checkWin(true)
+    - `game.currentPlayer` ---> IF isLastClicked(false), assign to that player
+    - showCurrentPlayer() ---> DISPLAY game.currentPlayer with JS generated HTML
+    - showScore() ---> DISPLAY game.score with JS generated HTML

+## MVC with Objects and Functions
+1. **Model**
     -